Why did Kansas lawmakers put a hold on a medical marijuana bill? What happens next?

 TOPEKA, Kan.
-(KSNW) — Just minutes before Thursday’s Senate Federal and States Affairs Committee meeting concluded, Senator Alicia Straub (R-Ellinwood) made a substitute motion was made to table Senate Bill 135, which would have effectively legalized medical marijuana in Kansas.
+(KSNW) — Just minutes before Thursday’s Senate Federal and States Affairs Committee meeting concluded, Sen. Alicia Straub, R-Ellinwood, made a substitute motion was made to table Senate Bill 135, which would have effectively legalized medical marijuana in Kansas.

 Sen. Straub said during the meeting the bill’s complexity made it too much to tackle in one week.
 Several opponents of the bill, including Sedgwick County Sheriff Jeff Easter, echoed those sentiments during the meeting.